VladDInhaler/dial_reader/README.md

 The program was used on an Elegoo-Uno (an Arduino-Uno clone) and an old german rotary telephone.

+# temporary documentation from memory -

 The microcontroller was conected to the telephone with multiple cables etc.
 The Documentation on this disappeared, so until I sucessfully recreated it, there wont be a Proper one.

-- documentation from memory -

 The microcontroller was connected to the telephone with jumper cables.

-Those where, as far as i remember, plugged into the 5V, one in Analog in and an additional one into Analog In or the GND Pin.
+Those where, as far as i remember plugged into the following pins:
+- one into the 5V
+- one in Analog in
+- one into Analog In or the GND Pin.

 Between the telephone and the controller was although a breadboard with a resistance pin.
 This was either a 10000 or 300something OHM.